-Amended and Restated Senior Credit Facility
+Senior Credit Facility

-The following is a description of our Amended and Restated Senior Credit Facility.
-The summary of the Amended and Restated Senior Credit Facility is not complete and is subject and is qualified in its entirety by reference to the terms of the Amended and Restated Senior Credit Facility.
+The following is a description of our senior credit facility.
+The summary of the senior credit facility is not complete and is subject and is qualified in its entirety by reference to the terms of the senior credit facility.

-On April 3, 2013, we entered into the Amended and Restated Credit Agreement with GEO Corrections Holdings, Inc. (The GEO Group, Inc. and GEO Corrections Holdings, Inc. are the borrowers), BNP Paribas, as Administrative Agent, and the lenders who are, or may from time to time, become, a party thereto.
-The Amended and Restated Senior Credit Facility consists of a \$300 million term loan (the "Term Loan B") initially bearing interest at LIBOR plus 2.5% (with a LIBOR floor of .75%) and a \$700 million revolving credit facility (the "Revolver") initially bearing interest at LIBOR plus 2.50% (with no LIBOR floor).
-We also have the ability to increase the Amended and Restated Senior Credit Facility by an additional \$350 million, subject to lender demand, prevailing market conditions and satisfying the borrowing conditions thereunder.
-The Revolver component is scheduled to mature on April 3, 2018 and the Term Loan B component is scheduled to mature on April 3, 2020.
+On April 3, 2013, we entered into the Amended and Restated Credit Agreement with GEO Corrections Holdings, Inc. (with us as the sole Term Loan borrower, and us and GEO Corrections Holdings, Inc. as joint and several Revolver borrowers), BNP Paribas, as Administrative Agent, and the lenders who are, or may from time to time, become, a party thereto.
+The senior credit facility consists of a \$300 million term loan (the "Term Loan") initially bearing interest at LIBOR plus 2.5% (with a LIBOR floor of .75%) and a \$700 million revolving credit facility (the "Revolver") initially bearing interest at LIBOR plus 2.5% (with no LIBOR floor), in each case subject to adjustment based on a total leverage ratio pricing grid.
+We also have the ability to increase the senior credit facility by an additional \$350 million, subject to lender demand, prevailing market conditions and satisfying the borrowing and other conditions thereunder.
+The Revolver component is scheduled to mature on April 3, 2018 and the Term Loan component is scheduled to mature on April 3, 2020.

-The weighted average interest rate on outstanding borrowings under our Amended and Restated Senior Credit Facility was 3.0% as of June 30, 2013.
+The weighted average interest rate on outstanding borrowings under our senior credit facility was 3.0% as of June 30, 2013.

-As of June 30, 2013, we had \$300.0 million principal amount outstanding under the Term Loan of the Amended and Restated Senior Credit Facility and our revolving credit facility had \$295.0 million outstanding in borrowings, \$58.2 million outstanding in letters of credit and \$346.8 million available for additional borrowings.
+As of June 30, 2013, we had \$300.0 million principal amount outstanding under the Term Loan, and the Revolver had \$295.0 million outstanding in borrowings, \$58.2 million outstanding in letters of credit and \$346.8 million available for additional borrowings.

-All of the obligations under our Amended and Restated Senior Credit Facility are unconditionally guaranteed by each of our domestic subsidiaries that are restricted subsidiaries under the Amended and Restated Senior Credit Facility.
-The Amended and Restated Senior Credit Facility and the related guarantees are secured by substantially all of our present and future tangible and intangible domestic assets and all present and future tangible and intangible domestic assets of each guarantor, including but not limited to (i) a first-priority pledge of substantially all of the outstanding capital stock owned by us and each guarantor, and (ii) perfected first-priority security interests in substantially all of our present and future tangible and intangible domestic assets and the present and future tangible and intangible domestic assets of each guarantor.
+All of the obligations under our senior credit facility are unconditionally guaranteed by each of our domestic subsidiaries that are restricted subsidiaries under the senior credit facility.
+The senior credit facility and the related guarantees are secured on a first-priority basis by substantially all of our present and future tangible and intangible assets (subject to certain exceptions) and all present and future tangible and intangible assets (subject to certain exceptions) of each guaranter.

-Our Amended and Restated Senior Credit Facility contains certain customary representations and warranties, and certain customary covenants that restrict the Company's ability to, among other things as permitted (i) create, incur or assume any indebtedness, (ii) create, incur, assume or permit liens, (iii) make loans and investments, (iv) engage in mergers, acquisitions and asset sales, (v) make certain restricted payments, (vi) issue, sell or otherwise dispose of capital stock, (vii) engage in transactions with affiliates, (viii) allow the total leverage ratio to exceed 5.75 to 1.00, allow the senior secured leverage ratio to exceed 3.50 to 1.00 or allow the interest coverage ratio to be less than 3.00 to 1.00, (ix) cancel, forgive, make any voluntary or optional payment or prepayment on, or redeem or acquire for value any senior notes, except as permitted (x) alter the business we conduct and (xi) materially impair our lenders' security interests in the collateral for our loans.
+Our senior credit facility contains certain representations and warranties, certain affirmative covenants and certain negative covenants that (subject to certain exceptions and allowances) restrict our ability to, among other things (i) create, incur or assume indebtedness, (ii) create, incur, assume or permit liens, (iii) make loans and other investments, (iv) engage in mergers, acquisitions, liquidations and asset sales, (v) make certain restricted payments, (vi) issue, sell or otherwise dispose of certain types of non-common equity, (vii) engage in transactions with affiliates, (viii) allow the total leverage ratio to exceed 5.75 to 1.00, allow the senior secured leverage ratio to exceed 3.50 to 1.00 or allow the interest coverage ratio to be less than 3.00 to 1.00, (ix) cancel, forgive, make any voluntary or optional payment or prepayment on, or redeem or acquire for value certain of our senior notes, except as permitted (x) alter the business we conduct and (xi) materially impair our lenders' security interests in the collateral for our loans.